Free People vs. Amazon: We put these favorite lounge sets to the test | CNN Underscored

 But that doesn’t mean I don’t like to step up my loungewear every now and again (you know, for special occasions!) and Free People’s sweater sets have caught our eye, especially this Hailee Sweater Set.
 But at $128, that’s not necessarily a budget-friendly option.

-And just like we tried and loved this highly-rated Amazon coat and this stylish-meets-casual nightgown dress, this Amazon knit pullover sweater set entered the game thanks to in-the-know influencers and Amazon reviewers.
-And at $50.99, we had to try it out and test out the two sweater set options to see if this was truly a worthy budget-friendly alternative.
+And just like we tried and loved this highly rated Amazon coat and this stylish-meets-casual nightgown dress, this Amazon knit pullover sweater set entered the game thanks to in-the-know influencers and Amazon reviewers.
+And for $51, we had to try it out and test out the two sweater set options to see if this was truly a worthy budget-friendly alternative.

 Free People vs. Amazon at a glance

-From the start, both Free People and Amazon’s versions of this are pretty similar when checking them out in person with only a few key differences.
-Appearance-wise, these two lounge options both have long-sleeve, oversized henley tops with brown buttons (note that the top two buttons aren’t functional for both so you can’t button them up on colder days).
+From the start, both Free People and Amazon’s versions of this are pretty similar when checking them out in person, with only a few key differences.
+Appearance-wise, these two lounge options both have long-sleeve, oversized henley tops with brown buttons (note that the top two buttons aren’t functional in either, so you can’t button them up on colder days).
 They also have relaxed-fit pants with wide legs and elastic waistbands — ideal for curling up with a book or pizza, cozy day running errands or typing away all day while staying comfortable.

 |Material